Cake Mania: Development

 Cake Mania was developed in St. Petersburg, Russia by Sandlot Games.
 Cake Mania was originally released on PC as a browser-based flash game version accessible for free on sites such as MSN Games, Big Fish Games, and RealArcade; it was the most downloaded PC game of 2006, with 55 million downloads.
 While Cake Mania could be played for free in browsers, the browser version is a demo that lacks all the levels and features of the full version, such as the ability to buy upgrades.
 The sites hosting the game, such as MSN Games, also sold the full release of the game, which could then be downloaded.
 In addendum to charging for the full release, Cake Mania was also supported by browser-based advertising.

 The Nintendo DS port was developed by Digital Embryo and published by Majesco Entertainment (US) and Eidos Interactive (Europe), and was first exhibited at the 2007 Consumer Electronics Show.
 Cake Mania was released on DS on April 9, 2007 in the United States as a budget title.
-The Wii version titled Cake Mania: In the Mix! was released in November 2008 in the US, The Europe/PAL release of In the Mix! was developed by Gorilla Systems and published by Codemasters and was released in early 2009.
+The Wii version titled Cake Mania: In the Mix! was released November 24, 2008 in the United States, The Europe/PAL release of In the Mix! was developed by Gorilla Systems and distributed by Codemasters, but still published by Majesco, and was released in early 2009.

 Cake Mania was released on Palm OS PDAs in October 2006, and was developed by Astraware.
 The Cake Mania: Back to the Bakery expansion for Palm OS was released in March 2007.
 Cake Mania was developed and published on Java ME-supported phones in March 2007 by Mr.Goodliving Studios, a subsidiary of RealNetworks.
 Distributed through the RealArcade label, the Java ME version of Cake Mania could be purchased by text.
 Cake Mania was also distributed through Movaya's mobile storefront.
 In September 2007, several months after the release of Cake Mania for phones running Java ME, RealNetworks published a press release stating that the port was successful, writing that Cake Mania was "one of the most downloaded mobile games in the U.S.," on the mobile platform at the time.
 Cake Mania was released on Mac OS in September 2007, and was developed by Red Marble Games.
 Cake Mania: Bakers Challenge was released in October 2008 on the PSP.
 The PlayStation 2 version was published by Destineer and developed by Coresoft, and released on August 15, 2008 in the United States.